osuosl/vagrant-plugin-ganeti/README.md

 ## Box Format

 Every provider in Vagrant must introduce a custom box format.
-This provider introduces `aws` boxes.
+This provider introduces `ganeti` boxes.
 You can view an example box in the [example_box/ directory](https://github.com/osuosl/vagrant-plugin-ganeti/master/example_box/).
 That directory also contains instructions on how to build a box.